AndrewMathas/gitcat/README.rst

 prints a summary of what it does to each repository to the terminal.

-By default, the `git cat` commands are applied to all of the repositories that are managed by `git cat`, however, repositories that the command is applied to by supplying a regular expression.
+By default, the `git cat` commands are applied to all of the repositories that are managed by `git cat`, however, you can restrict the repositories to be processed by supplying a regular expression.

 *Examples*: